The vaginal ring is a soft plastic ring put in the vagina.

 - Periods will usually be very regular

-- Women can control when their period will come
+- East to know and to control when a period will come

 - It protects against womb and ovarian cancer and pelvic inflammatory disease

 - Need to remember once a month

 - Blood clots in the legs or lungs (2 in 10,000 women)

 The ring is easy to put in

 It finds a comfortable position, and doesn't need to be put anywhere particular in the vagina.
 It's just a different way of absorbing the hormones

 Most women don’t put on weight

 Sometimes the ring makes women feel more hungry.
 Most women stay the same weight – 1 in 10 women put on weight, and 1 in 10 lose weight while they are on the ring